-Embeds a public Google Spreadsheet in a WordPress post or page as an HTML table or interactive chart.
+Embeds public Google Spreadsheets, Apps Scripts, or CSV files in WordPress posts or pages as HTML tables or interactive charts, and more.

-Easily turn data stored in a Google Spreadsheet into a beautiful interactive chart or graph, a sortable and searchable table, or both!
+Easily turn data stored in a Google Spreadsheet, CSV file, MySQL database, or the output of a Google Apps Script into a beautiful interactive chart or graph, a sortable and searchable table, or both.
 Embed live previews of PDF, XLS, DOC, and other file formats supported by the Google Docs Viewer.
 A built-in cache provides extra speed.

 Donations for this plugin make up a chunk of my income.
 If you continue to enjoy this plugin, please consider making a donation. :) Thank you for your support!

 Paste the URL of your public Google Spreadsheet or Google Apps Script Web App on its own line in your WordPress post or page, then save your post.
 That's it. :) Your data will appear in a sorted, searchable HTML table.
 Web App output will be displayed using the HTML defined by the Web App.
 See the screenshots for an example.